Circle of Freedom Fund

 Raymond Conner Memorial Scholarship Fund

 Dorothy Conner, a Cambria area resident, established a fund in memory of her husband, Raymond in 2004.
 The recipient of these scholarship funds should be a deserving graduate “Who may have faced adversity in their life.”
-This scholarship is renewable for a maximum of four years if the recipient continues to meet the scholarship’s requirements.
+This scholarship is not renewable for a maximum of four years if the recipient continues to meet the scholarship’s requirements.

 Bob Mumma Scholarship Fund